These policies serve to educate the student as to their civic and social responsibilities as members of the Wright State University community.

 On this page:

-This 2019-2020 Student Handbook has been prepared by the Division of Student Affairs.
-The University reserves the right to update, revise, and promulgate these and other policies at any time.
-The final interpretation of these policies remains with the University.
-Every effort is made to keep this website updated.
+The university reserves the right to update, revise, and promulgate these and other policies at any time.
+The final interpretation of these policies remains with the university.
+Every effort is made to keep this webpage updated.

 Questions and concerns may be addressed to the Office of the Dean of Students.

 Learn more about Lake Campus by visiting the following webpages.

 This section provides information regarding student conduct and regulations governing university facilities.
 Another section in the Student Handbook delineates policies governing student organizations.
 Both the General Policies and Procedures and the Student Organization Policies and Procedures are to be considered equally in force, not mutually exclusive, even when one set of policies does not specifically cite regulations listed in the other.

 Student Organization Policies and Procedures provide information regarding the formation of new student organizations at Wright State University, and the continuation of existing student organizations.